thescriptninja/thescriptninja.github.io/_posts/2020-11-30-CDC-Internship-Process-2020-Cisco.md

 2. Peer pressure should be harnessed to fuel motivation.
 Too much can affect you negatively.
 3. Biases do exist everywhere and for whatever reasons, the world isn’t a fair place for everyone.
 The key lies in saving the energy spent on complaining and focusing on the things you can control.
 4. Branch matters more than people assume (this is a hard truth).
 CG matters, but less than what people assume (a 7.5+ CGPA is a safe place to be for most cases).
 5. Competitive programming is helpful, but not an absolute necessity for interviews.
-People often forget that is primarily a mental sport.
-While some companies asked for ratings and links to CF profiles, others are only interested in your knowledge of DSA and problem-solving skills.
+People often forget that it is primarily a mental sport.
+While some companies ask for ratings and links to CF profiles, others are only interested in your knowledge of DSA and problem-solving skills.
 You only need to know enough to clear the interviews.
-If you like me are not really into CP, I would recommend InterviewBit and Geeks For Geeks.
+If you, like me, are not really into CP, I would recommend InterviewBit and Geeks For Geeks.
 6. DSA is not the scary thing that people perceive it to be.
 It is very much achievable through regular and systematic practice.

 Reiterating what I said in the disclaimer, I learned this while being shortlisted for a single company and only going through the process till Day3.
 Hence, the above points might not give you the entire picture.